CasalettoJ/libra-node-grpc/README.md

 ## TODOs:

 -   proper Readme
-- typescript
+-   typescript or flow typing
-- libraclient grpc implementation
+-   full available grpc implementation
-- build system for minifying, etc
 -   transcribe npm scripts into .sh files for convenience
+-   move some npm scripts to be handled by webpack

 ## Sources